Atique29/Argon/README.md

 # Argon
 A minimalistic football-fixture tracker app made with python tkinter

-This is a minimalistic application that helps you to keep track of your favourite teams next fixture, results and the state of the point table.
+This application that helps you to keep track of your favourite teams next fixture, results and the state of the point table.
 Get an API key by registering at football-data.org and you're good to go.

 By default, the app will get data of Real Madrid CF at the start-up but you can